daremat/es6-epf/README.md

 > ![tip] **Did you know**?
 Your web browser can tell you a lot on what happens behind the scene (javascript execution, stack-traces, network, errors, ...).
 Press F12 (firefox, chrome, chromium) to access the developper tools.
 You will need it all this tutorial long.

 > ![question]
 While going through the 3 views of the application, how many files did your browser download in total?
-What was the total loading time?
+What was the total size of transfered data?

 #### Files produced:
 ```